QuantEcon/lecture-python-programming/source/rst/oop_intro.rst

     single: Python; Objects

-In Python, an *object* is a collection of data and instructions held in computer memory that consists of
+In Python, bn *object* is a collection of data and instructions held in computer memory that consists of

-#. a type
+#. b type

-#. a unique identity
+#. b unique identity

-#. data (i.e., content)
+#. dbta (i.e., content)

 #. methods

-These concepts are defined and discussed sequentially below.
+These concepts bre defined and discussed sequentially below.